sparsonslab/conservation-evidence/README.md

 The view of the `Evidences` table on the Admin page contains a filter for the effectiveness score (1+, 2+, etc.) and an action to show the average effectiveness score by species group (shown as a message).

+Relevant code is in [evidence/admin.py](evidence/admin.py).

 ### Deployment plan

+I have included a Jupyter notebook ([web-app set-up.ipynb](notebooks/web-app%20set-up.ipynb)) that is a **redacted** version what I used to deploy Arete's Django app on Azure.
+This goes step-by-step and covers some details about configuration, security, etc.